 MergePatch can add, modify, or delete elements of a JSON Object, and so for JSON Objects, the json_patch() routine is a generalized replacement for json_set() and json_remove().
 However, MergePatch treats JSON Array objects as atomic.
 MergePatch cannot append to an Array nor modify individual elements of an Array.
 It can only insert, replace, or delete the whole Array as a single unit.
 Hence, json_patch() is not as useful when dealing with JSON that includes Arrays, especially Arrays with lots of substructure.

 The json_remove(X,P,...) function takes a single JSON value as its first argument followed by zero or more path arguments.
-The json_remove(X,P,...) function returns a new JSON value that is the X with all the elements identified by path arguments removed.
+The json_remove(X,P,...) function returns a copy of the X parameter with all the elements identified by path arguments removed.
 Paths that select elements not found in X are silently ignored.

 Removals occurs sequentially from left to right.
 Changes caused by prior removals can affect the path search for subsequent arguments.